-Every six weeks, Agence France-Presse’s photographer Ed Jones boards a plane from Seoul to Pyongyang, making the 120-mile journey from one Korean capital to the other.
-He’s one of the few Western journalists allowed to enter North Korea on a regular basis.
+Every six weeks, Agence France-Presse’s photographer Ed Jones boards a plane from Seoul to Beijing, where he catches a connecting flight to Pyongyang, North Korea’s capital.
+He’s one of the few Western journalists allowed to enter the secluded country on a regular basis.
 Jones is aware that such access is particularly important at a time when tensions are rising in the Korean peninsula.

 “It is difficult to overstate the privilege I have in being able to travel regularly between North and South, something that it is impossible for the ordinary citizens of each country,” Jones tells TIME.
 “It is a constant reminder of the predicament of the Korean peninsula and the unimaginable sorrow faced by families forcibly separated by the 250 kilometers of barbed wire and landmines known as the Demilitarized Zone [DMZ].”

 Since 1953, after decades of Japanese rule and a Cold War proxy fight that resulted in an armistice but no peace treaty, the Korean peninsula has been split in two, forcibly dividing a people, its culture and millions of families.

 Jones’ first trip in North Korea was in 2012, at which point he covered the celebrations marking the 100th anniversary of the birth of the late North Korean leader Kim Il-Sung.
 AFP was just one of the many Western news organizations allowed in the country at that time.
 But, since September 2016 when AFP opened a bureau in North Korea, the agency has had two permanent local journalists (a photographer and video journalist) as well as regular visits from Jones, a writer and a video journalist, who make the short flight from South Korea and report for a period of 10 to 14 days at a time.